T6113/se_project_express/README.md

 This server provides endpoints for managing users and clothing items, including features such as:

-- User registration and authentication with JWT
+- User registration and authentication.
 - Adding, updating, and deleting clothing items
 - Liking and unliking items
 - Data validation using Joi and Celebrate